tomaka/redshirt/kernel-standalone-builder/simpleboot/simpleboot/docs/ABI.md

 the same as physical addresses).
 No 64-bit trampoline code needed and kernel could be higher-half mapped, so this is *not* GRUB-compatible (which mandates 32-bit protected mode entry point).
 On ARM only 64-bit mode supported.

-These 64-bit kernels might be booted on all CPU cores at once too using the `multicore` directive (SMP).
+These 64-bit kernels might be booted on all CPU cores at once too using the `multicore` directive (or the `-m` flag, SMP).

 ### Linux kernels